Islam in Russia: Demographics and branches

 About 10%, or more than two million, are Shia Muslims, mostly of Twelver Shi'ism branch.
-At first, they are the Azeris, who historically and still currently been nominally followers of Shi'a Islam, as their republic split off from the Soviet Union, significant number of Azeris immigrated to Russia in search of work.
+At first, they are the Azeris, who historically and still are today, followers of Shi'a Islam, as their republic split off from the Soviet Union, significant number of Azeris immigrated to Russia in search of work.
 In addition to them, some of the indigenous peoples of Dagestan, such as the Lezgins (a minority) and the Tats (a majority), are Shias too.
 Nizari Isma'ili Muslims—another Shia branch—are represented only by the Pamiris, migrants from Tajikistan.
 There is also an active presence of Ahmadis and Non-denominational muslims.

 In 2021, Putin announced that some 20% of Russian aviation industry employees are Muslims.